curl/everything-curl/usingcurl-downloads.md

 use UTF-8 everywhere but unfortunately that is still not the case.

-A common work-around for this issue that works decently fine, is to use the common `iconv` utillity to translate a text file to and from different charsets.
+A common work-around for this issue that works decently fine, is to use the common `iconv` utility to translate a text file to and from different charsets.

 ### Compression